 Within approximately 45 to 60 days following your separation from service, you should receive an application from the SGLI office.

 You have one year and 120 days, approximately 16 months, from your date of separation from service to apply for VGLI.
 After this, you are no longer eligible for VGLI.
 There are different criteria for applying within 240 days from your date of separation or after 240 days from your date of separation as noted below:

-If you submit a VGLI application within 120 days following separation from service, please submit the application along with the first month's premium.
+- If you submit a VGLI application within 240 days following separation from service, you just submit the application along with the first month's premium.
 You do not need to provide evidence of good health.

-If you submit a VGLI application between 120 days and one year and 120 days after separation from service you need to provide proof of good health and enclose the first month's premium with your application.
+- If you submit a VGLI application between 240 days and one year and 120 days after separation from service you need to provide proof of good health and pay the first month's premium with your application.